panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 countries.push(...otherCountries);
 console.log(countries); // => ['Moldova', 'Ukraine', 'USA', 'Japan']
 ```

-As seen, spread operator is cleaner and straightforward solution.
+As seen, the spread operator is a cleaner and straightforward solution.
 The only additional characters are 3 dots (`...`).

-The spread operator configures the constructor invocation arguments from an array, which is [not possible directly](http://stackoverflow.com/questions/1606797/use-of-apply-with-new-operator-is-this-possible) when using `.apply()`.
+The JavaScript spread operator configures the constructor invocation arguments from an array, which is [not possible directly](http://stackoverflow.com/questions/1606797/use-of-apply-with-new-operator-is-this-possible) when using `.apply()`.
 Let's see an example:

 ```javascript
 class King {